Buying a franchise: questions, costs, and next steps

 How strong is your data?

-A franchisor may show you market research and financial projections but don’t accept it at face value.
-Make sure the data is reliable by asking:
+A franchisor may show you market research and financial projections, but don't accept them at face value.
+Verify the data is reliable by asking:

 If you're unsure about the data, ask your accountant to review it with you.